unxed/ap/ap.md

        `snippet`.
 This allows for controlled removal of surrounding whitespace, especially when using the `DELETE` action.

-   - **Sequential Application**: Modifications within a single `File Change` object MUST be applied sequentially in the order they are defined.
-The output of one modification becomes the input for the search phase of the next.
+   - **Sequential Application**: Within a single
+     `File Change` object, modifications MUST be processed sequentially in the order they are defined.
+The state of the file content *after* one modification has been calculated serves as the input for the search phase of the next modification.
+This sequential processing happens in memory before any files are written to disk, in accordance with the atomicity requirement (see Section 3.0).

    - **Insertion Context Awareness**:
      When generating `INSERT_AFTER` or `INSERT_BEFORE` actions to insert code